mobizt/Firebase-ESP32/README.md

-## Unsupported Mobile network modem bridge
+## Unsupported AT command and mobile modem bridge

-The library access the internet through WiFi or Ethernet connection, the ESP32 based module that may has Mobile network modem i.e. 2G (GPRS), 3G or 4G built-in modules cannot use if it accesses the internet trourgh these modules by sending the AT commands.
+The library required the access to the Firebase server through the native WiFi or Ethernet for the internet connection.

-The others UART/Serial bridge mobile network modem which work with AT commands and ESP32 AT commands were unsupported.
+The library does not support the mobile GPRS/3G/4G modem connected to MCU via serial port or any stand alone, all in one ESP32/GSM module.

+There are incompatibilities and security concerns when adding mobile modem with this library.

+Mobile modem is not native and it required library (driver) to handle network connection using AT commands.

+The library focused on WiFi and Ethernet operations, adding the ability for mobile modem breaks the compatibilities among the network connections.

+To make this library to support all-in-one module that has ESP32 and GSM modem on board, devided this library into small variant which is not compatible with native connectivity and can make the library too complicated.

+In addition, some mobile modem can’t handle the SSL certificate and out date TLS supported.

+Creating the new Firebase library that specific to only GSM connectivity concerns the scope of supported MCUs and the SSL library to use on that device and memory available which are most important.